NiamV/GravitySimulator/README.md

 ## Specifying the Particles

+The particles have 3 parameters:

+* Mass - a float greater than 0
+* Position - an array with two floats
+* Velocity - an array with two floats

 There are two ways of specifying the initial mass, position and velocity of the particles in the simulation:

 ### Defined Particles